 Our Road Trip Experience

 We’ve driven from Mount Rushmore to Yellowstone twice, and we’ve spent a lot of time exploring South Dakota’s Black Hills, Yellowstone and Grand Teton.
 We think 10 days is the perfect amount of time to see the best of each region, keep costs down and not feel too rushed.
-Read more about us.
+If you’re a serious planner like us, we recommend you take a look at our Mt Rushmore to Yellowstone road trip ebook which goes into far greater detail and includes daily route maps.

 Mount Rushmore and Yellowstone are both US bucket list juggernauts.
 We’ll show you where to visit in the Black Hills, your route options to Wyoming and how to make the most of your time in Yellowstone and Grand Teton.
-This is one of the best road trips in the US and we hope it will surpass your expectations.
+This is one of the best road trips in the US and we’re sure it will surpass your expectations.
+Read more about us.

 Route Options